ADN Generic & Career Ladder Frequently Asked Questions

 Two official sets of transcripts are required from each college you have attended.
 Two official AP scores are also required from college board.
 One set of official transcripts from each college attended must be submitted to the Office of Admission & Records upon acceptance to the program.
 The second set must be opened by the applicant and uploaded to the application.
 The transcript must be scanned and saved as a pdf file.
 Other types of files will not be considered.
 Applicants who only submit official transcripts to Admissions & Records but do not upload transcripts to the application will not be considered.
 Late submission will not be permitted.

 If you have a health care license (BLS/CPR cards are not a license) you must provide a copy of your license scanned and saved as a PDF file with your application.
 Licensure must be current - expired licenses will not be considered.

 High school transcripts are not required.

 Nursing students must have the ability to communicate safely, accurately, and effectively in both written and spoken English.
-To enhance success, these students are encouraged to enroll in Speech 010, Medical Assisting 115, and additional speaking and listening English courses.
+To enhance success, these students are encouraged to enroll in Speech 010, HLSC 115, and additional speaking and listening English courses.